basho/riak_crdt_cookbook/counters/README.md

 this example, as it's really simple.
 The list in "query" specifies an ordered list of steps for the map-reduce engine to perform.
 This one firstly maps with `value/3` and then reduces with `sum/2`.

 > Note: Providing a bucket name to a MapReduce task is very inefficient (it causes a keyscan).
-In production, there are other, better ways to select bucket-key pairs as inputs, including secondary indexes.
+In production, there are other, better ways to select bucket-key pairs as inputs, the most efficient of which is to pass in a list of bucket-key pairs.

 This should give us a total.
 Let's see: